Assistance and resources

 What are the competences of the GA?

-• the appointment and dismissal of directors, by a majority of votes of the members present or represented
+• the appointment and dismissal of directors, and the determination of their number

-• the approval of the annual accounts for the previous year, by a majority of the votes of the members present or represented
+• approval of the annual accounts for the previous year,

-• the approval of the provisional budget for the following year on the basis of an action plan, by a majority of the votes of the members present or represented,
+• approval of the provisional budget for the following financial year on the basis of an action plan,

 • the exclusion of a member, by a 2/3 majority of the votes of the members present or represented,

-• the dissolution of the association, by a 2/3 majority vote of at least 2/3 of the members present or represented.
+• the dissolution of the Association by a 2/3 majority vote of at least 2/3 of the members present or represented.

 How many members should be present?